-- 1.13 In the administration and expenditure review tabled in 2007, the Committee made no recommendations. - 1.14 In this review an additional classified section with one recommendation was provided by the Committee to the appropriate Minister.
+1.13 In the administration and expenditure review No. 6, an additional classified section with one recommendation was provided by the Committee to the appropriate Minister.

-Scope of the sixth review
+Scope of the seventh review

-- 1.15 The sixth review of administration and expenditure broadly looked at all aspects of the administration and expenditure of the six intelligence and security agencies. - 1.16 As mentioned above, the Committee took considerable classified evidence from the agencies which cannot be published.
+- 1.14 The seventh review of administration and expenditure broadly looked at all aspects of the administration and expenditure of the six intelligence and security agencies. - 1.15 As mentioned above, the Committee took considerable classified evidence from the agencies which cannot be published.
 The discussion in the following chapters will generally not identify specific organisations due to the classified nature of much of the evidence received.
-While this may not allow the presentation of the level of detail that the Committee would like to be able to present, the Committee trusts that the report will serve to assure the Parliament, and the public, that the administration and expenditure functions of the intelligence and security agencies are being monitored by the Committee to the extent that the Committee finds possible. - 1.17 In the following report, the words "the agencies" or "the organisations" refer to all or any combination of ONA, DIO, ASIO, ASIS, DSD and DIGO.
+The Committee trusts that the report will serve to assure the Parliament, and the public, that the administration and expenditure functions of the intelligence and security agencies are being monitored by the Committee in a meaningful and important manner albeit limited to the extent of the Committee's powers as set out in the Act. - 1.16 In the following report, the words "the agencies" or "the organisations" refer to all or any combination of ONA, DIO, ASIO, ASIS, DSD and DIGO.
 In the footnotes the notation "Classified Submission" is used to refer to submissions from any of the agencies whether the actual submissions were classified Secret, Restricted or Confidential.